Find Johnson County Iowa Public Records: Free Search

 In Iowa, marriage records are available only to individuals connected to the event: the couple, parents, siblings, grandparents, children, etc. In order to obtain a copy of those records, the person making the request must show proof of entitlement.

-Although this rule doesn’t make it easy to find out if someone is married, the process is quite simple when the person making the request is eligible.
+Although this rule doesn’t make it simple to find out if someone is married, the process is quite simple when the person making the request is eligible.

 Requests for Johnson County marriage records can be made by mail or phone.
 By mail, the request must be sent with a completed application for an Iowa vital record (that must be notarized) along with a copy of an ID and payment for the services.14 Marriage records cost $15 each.